Zuhaitz-dev/fat/README.md

 FAT is designed to be easily customized.
 On the first run, it will create a configuration directory at `~/.config/fat/` (on Linux/macOS) or `%APPDATA%\fat` (on Windows).

-This directory will be populated with default themes.
+This directory is populated with default themes and keybindings.
 To create your own theme or modify an existing one, simply edit the `.json` files in the `~/.config/fat/themes/` directory.
-Your personal themes will automatically override the system-wide defaults.
+You can also customize your keybindings by editing `~/.config/fat/keybindings.json`.
+Your personal themes and keybindings will automatically override the system-wide defaults.

 ## Extending FAT (Plugin Development)